-It is all about interface, the common abstractions available in most OOP languages such as C#, VB.NET or Java.
-A more complete and actionable explanation of ISP is:
+It is all about the interface, the common abstraction available in most OOP languages such as C#, VB.NET or Java.
+A more complete and actionable definition of the ISP is:

 ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
 Such shrunken interfaces are also called role interfaces.